-The distribution of finite marking is but a methodological, heuristic tool that makes its easier to reconstruct the diachronic pathway, be it VP embedding or clause-chaining, in the absence of explicit historical records.
-But in the final stage of the condensation process, that of complex (colexicalized) verbal words, the telltale signs of diachrony have been largely zeroed out, so that reconstructing the diachronic pathway that led to the complex verbal word is much harder.
+In the intermediate stage of both diachronic pathways, that of a complex clause under a single intonation contour, the distribution of finite marking makes its much easier to reconstruct the diachronic pathway, be it VP embedding or clause-chaining.

-The two major diachronic pathways can be thus summarized schematically as in:
+In the final stage of the condensation process, that of complex (co-lexicalized) verbal words, the telltale signs of diachrony have been largely zeroed out, so that reconstructing the diachronic pathway that led to the complex verbal word is much harder.
+In principle, however, both major diachronic pathways can lead to co-lexicalization, as summarized schematically in:

-(47) stage: embedded pathway: clause-chain pathway: i. paratactic source: paratactic main+COMP chained main+COMP ii. complex clause: embedded main+COMP serial-verb clause iii. complex word: complex verbal word complex verbal word
+(47) stage: embedded pathway: clause-chain pathway: i. paratactic source: main plus complement clause chain ii. complex clause: embedded clause serial-verb clause iii. co-lexicalized verb: complex ver b

-As a quick example of the early paratactic hybrid constructions that can lead to the eventual condensation of verb-complement complex clauses, consider V-complements in Biblical Hebrew, where this process remained endemic across a diachronic continuum spanning over 1,000 years (Givón 1991b):
+One might as well note that the VP-embedding channel, much like the clause-chaining channel, also involves as its first stage the condensation of a paratactic construction, initially under two separate intonation contours, into a complex clause under a single intonation contour.
+As an example of the early hybrid constructions that can lead to the eventual condensation, consider V-complements in Biblical Hebrew, where this process remained endemic across a diachronic continuum spanning over 1,000 years (Givón 1991b):